Faten Fazaâ: ʾAsrār ʿāʾilīyah (Family Secrets)

 Asrār ʿaʾilīyah was the first Tunisian Arabic novel written by a woman.
 It is part of a recent trend of Tunisian novels published in the vernacular language rather than Standard Arabic.

 The novel is semi-auto-biographical.
 It tells the story of Ghalia, a young mother of two who, in the first chapter, leaves her restrictive husband.
 She tries to reclaim her freedom and her enjoyment of life, but encounters severe difficulties along the way.
 In the course of her struggle, we meet several other characters—Ghalia's husband, her sister and disabled nephew, a very intelligent but disadvantaged woman who works as a prostitute, and others—many of whom talk directly to the reader, telling their stories in the first person.

 It was published in the spring of 2018; as of July 2020 it was in its thirteenth edition.
-The novel is “one of the highest-selling Arab novels in Arabic,” according to the Booksellers’ Union in Tunisia.
+The novel is "one of the highest-selling novels in Arabic," according to the Booksellers' Union in Tunisia.